jordanjhoff/poolhouse/README.md

 This is a Next.js afternoon project to handle a local ELO system at a pool house.
-It manages an ELO system and follows FIDE (chess) rankings for calculating user ELO with a variable K factor.
-Has leaderboards for statistic tracking.
+It manages a rating system using Glicko for calculating user rating.

+Users can create matches between each other for rating tracking, and manage